 Many jewelers prefer the rotating pan of pumice, because it's easy to make a little "bowl" or "nest" the right size and shape to evenly heat almost any item.
 When annealing flat sheet, the shape of the pumice makes it easy to get your heat-resistant tweezers under the item to quickly quench it.

-Hard solderite boards are also popular for annealing, but they are considered "2nd choice" to a pan of pumice.
-So if you only need to anneal occasionally, a hard solderite board is a great multi-purpose soldering and annealing tool.
+Hard solderite boards are also popular for annealing.
+If you only need to anneal occasionally, or you don't have a good space for a rotating pan, a hard solderite board is a great multi-purpose soldering and annealing tool.

 A Kaowool fiber blanket is less common, but if you are annealing unusual shaped items that need extra support, this may be just what you need.